Prakash2403/UltimateTicTacToe/README.md

 ##Example

-On global board, 9 3*3 blocks are present.
+On global board, nine 3 X 3 blocks are present.
 Assume that they are numbered through 1 to 9 and each block contains three rows and three column.
 Now, suppose that Player 1 had made it's first move on 2nd block, 3rd row, 2nd column.
 Then, next move of player 2 must be on block located at 3rd row, 2nd column of global block (i.e. 8th block).
 Now, player 2 is free to move anywhere on 8th block.
 Suppose that he makes his move on 2nd row, 5th column of 8th block.
 Then Player 1 has to make his move on the block located at 2nd row, 5th column(fifth block) of global block.
 Next move of player 2 will be determined by move made by first player in fifth block and game continues like this.

 ##Developed By
 1. Piyush Sikarwal.